-- If your budget allows you only to have one of these two in your home, I would also lean to the SB-4000 as it hits the sweet spot on power, size, and features.
+- If your budget allows you only to have one of these two in your home, I would also lean toward the SB-4000 as it hits the sweet spot on power, size, and features.

 SB-4000 can easily handle home theater as well as 2-channel listening.

-- If you have the option of two SB-3000s, or one SB-4000, I would immediately take the two 3000s for both home theater and 2-channel listening.
+- If you have the option of two SB-3000s or one SB-4000, I would immediately take the two 3000s for both home theater and 2-channel listening.